serhardt/space-invaders-wpf/README.md

 ### Prerequisites

-Microsoft Visual Studio 2017
+* Microsoft Visual Studio 2017
-.NET Framework 4
+* .NET Framework 4

 ## Motivation

-This project exists to explain to beginners and intermediates in computing development how to use C#, .NET and WPF in a program to make a game like *Space Invaders*.
-This should explain **why** the project exists.
+This project exists to be an Easter Egg and to explain to beginners and intermediates in computing development how to use C#, .NET and WPF in a program to make a game like *Space Invaders*.

 ### Installing

 * To be able to compile this project, it is very simple, you only need to download or clone the sources locally on your computer and open the solution from Visual Studio 2017 or higher (but you should open it from a lower version of Visual Studio by remaking the solution with your current version),
-* Compile the project 'SpaceInvaderGame',
+* Compile the project **SpaceInvaderGame**,
-* After that you can execute the compiled binary 'SpaceInvaderGame.exe' and enjoy the game.
+* After that you can execute the compiled binary *SpaceInvaderGame.exe* and enjoy the game.

 ## Deployment